laurieroy/restore-react/README.md

 Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
 All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
 At this point you’re on your own.

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.
+However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it. -->

 ## Learn More
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).